cs544-wisc/f23/docs/vs-code-jupyter/README.md

 ## Install the Jupyter Extension

 First connect to your VM Instance using the Remote Explorer extension on VS Code.
 Checkout this guide on further details on how to set this up: [https://www.syntio.net/en/labs-musings/connecting-vscode-using-ssh-to-a-vm-instance-on-gcp/](https://www.syntio.net/en/labs-musings/connecting-vscode-using-ssh-to-a-vm-instance-on-gcp/).
+Ignore the part about setting up SSH keys as well as adding them to Google Cloud as you already did that in P1.
+Instead, follow the section on how to update your ssh config file and use that to Remote-SSH.

 Once you have SSHed into the VM instance, install the extension using the Jupyter extension following these steps:
 * Click on the Extensions tab